 Well there are several reasons including the fact that Rozanne grows well in containers.
 Other enticing reasons include:

 - Watering and weeding are easy – there’s only the container to water and weeding is nearly eliminated

 - Containers are moveable for you to enjoy the stunning colors of Rozanne nearly anywhere you move her

 - No garden is required – grow her on your front porch, the back deck or your apartment balcony

 More Helpful Tips for Your Hardy Geraniums

 If you haven’t already reviewed our previous post on exactly how to grow Geranium Rozanne in a container, be sure to check it out for a step-by-step guide.
-And to just offer a little more encouragement for you to try out container planting, here are some additional tips to keep in mind:
+Need a little more encouragement to try out container planting?
+Here are some additional tips to keep in mind:

 - Any available container or plant pot should do the trick, just be sure it has holes in the bottom for extra water to drain, as hardy geraniums do not like soggy soil